leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/cache.rst

    except the progress will be displayed in the status bar.
    Pressing :kbd:`Esc` or the "X" button next to the status bar will abort the simulation.

-   Once the similation has been baked, the cache can be deleted by pressing *Free All*.
+   Once the simulation has been baked, the cache can be deleted by pressing *Free All*.

 .. _bpy.types.FluidDomainSettings.export_manta_script: